North Korea to reopen to Western tourists years after COVID – DW – 08/23/2024

 Other specialist travel firms, including KTG Tours, received a similar notification.

-Koryo Tours, which is based in Beijing, took the first foreign tourists into North Korea in 1993 and has, over the following decades, given around 30,000 curious outsiders a glimpse into the lives of people living under a strict Communist dictatorship.
+Koryo Tours, which is based in Beijing, took the first foreign tourists into North Korea in 1993.
+Over the following decades, it has given around 30,000 curious outsiders a glimpse into the lives of people living under a strict communist dictatorship.

 Pyongyang slams borders shut during COVID-19